jagankumar-egov/swm/README.md

    `$ docker tag egov-dev/socketio:latest 854766835649.dkr.ecr.ap-southeast-1.amazonaws.com/egov-dev/socketio:latest`
 1. Run the following command to push this image to your ECR repository:
    `$ docker push 854766835649.dkr.ecr.ap-southeast-1.amazonaws.com/egov-dev/socketio:latest`

+### AdminUI Docker Image

+This comes from the [swm-admin](https://github.com/muralim4242/swm-admin) repository (should soon be integrated into the [main eGov SWM repository](https://github.com/egovernments/swm/)).
+Follow the same steps as above, but replace `socketio` with `swm-admin`.

 ## Deploy